amitjoy/Kura-MQTT-Client-Utility/README.md

 * Download all the projects and import all of them into your workspace
 * Double click on **com.amitinside.mqtt.client.kura.product** placed under **com.amitinside.mqtt.client.kura.product** project
 * Then click on **Launch an Eclipse Application**
-* Now you are good to go.
+* Now you are good to go

 ### **Who do I talk to?** ###